EngrAhsanAli/MeteorDDP/README.md

 # Description

-A version of  [MeteorDDP](https://github.com/siegesmund/MeteorDDP)  for [Meteor](https://github.com/meteor/meteor) servers, written in Swift 5!
+A version of  [SwiftDDP](https://github.com/siegesmund/SwiftDDP)  for [Meteor](https://github.com/meteor/meteor) servers, written in Swift 5!

-**Credits of this library go to [MeteorDDP](https://github.com/siegesmund/MeteorDDP) author and it is just a replica of MeteorDDP which is compatible with Swift 5 and Xcode 11.
+**Credits of this library go to [SwiftDDP](https://github.com/siegesmund/SwiftDDP) author and it is just a replica of SwiftDDP which is compatible with Swift 5 and Xcode 11.
 Future enhancements and updates of this library are expected**

 MeteorDDP is really helpful to integrate servers written in meteor (a framework written in javascript) using native Swift in iOS.